 There are three main classes in which illegal drugs are categorised:

-- Class B – Amphetamines (Speed), Cannabis
+- Class B drugs – including amphetamines and cannabis

 - Pleading guilty as soon as possible

 - Any signs of pressure from other drug dealers to supply on their behalf (this is cited as duress)

 - Signs that you are willing to engage with treatment